gdejong/old-gdejong.github.io/_posts/2020-10-26-pretty-dialog-boxes-for-your-shell-scripts-using-whiptail.md

 categories: [linux]
 tags: [linux, cli]
 pin: true
+image:
-image: /assets/img/whiptail/inputbox.png
+  src: /assets/img/whiptail/inputbox.png
 ---

 Have you ever wanted to make your shell script interactive?
 Or have you ever wanted to display a full screen message from your shell script?
 [**Whiptail**](https://linux.die.net/man/1/whiptail) can do this for you!